 A free-standing punching bag should have a sturdy base for all of your punches and kicks.
 We recommend filling the base of your free-standing bag with sand as it will weigh more, but a bag base filled with water will still give you a great workout.
 The base can fit 350 lbs. of sand or 250 lbs. of water.

 What Is The Best Free-Standing Boxing Bag?

 We recommend the FightCamp free-standing punching bag.
 This free-standing bag allows you to go all-out without unforgiving bag displacements, gives excellent punch resistance, stands tall enough for any fighter to use, is made of durable materials, and is easy to move around the house.

 A free-standing punching bag allows anyone to have access to boxing equipment at home, even if they don’t have a dedicated home gym.
 Shadowboxing and boxing without equipment will only get you so far in your boxing training.
 Hitting a heavy bag is essential for building your boxing technique and muscle strength, conditioning your punch muscles, and practicing core boxing punch combinations and drills.
-Check out our at-home boxing equipment packages and start boxing at home today with your free-standing punching bag.

 What Punching Bag Should I Buy For At-Home Use?

 How To Use a Boxing Bag: A Beginner’s Guide